Björn Borg: 1975 – Retained French Open title

 In early 1975, Borg defeated Rod Laver, then 36 years old, in a semifinal of the World Championship Tennis (WCT) finals in Dallas, Texas, in five sets.
 Borg subsequently lost to Arthur Ashe in the final.

 Borg retained his French Open title in 1975, beating Guillermo Vilas in the final in straight sets.
 Borg then reached the Wimbledon quarterfinals, where he lost to eventual champion Ashe.
 Borg did not lose another match at Wimbledon until 1981.
+Borg lost in the semi-finals of the US Open on clay in straight sets to Connors.
+Connors' "tremendous power when he found himself behind, blunted the 19-year-old Swede's topspin and balloon ball hitting".
 Borg won two singles and one doubles rubber in the 1975 Davis Cup final, as Sweden beat Czechoslovakia 3–2.
 With these singles wins, Borg had won 19 consecutive Davis Cup singles rubbers since 1973.
 That was already a record at the time.
 However, Borg never lost another Davis Cup singles rubber, and, by the end of his career, he had stretched that winning streak to 33.

 1976 – First Wimbledon title

 In early 1976, Borg won the World Championship Tennis year-end WCT Finals in Dallas, Texas, with a four-set victory over Guillermo Vilas in the final.
 At the 1976 French Open, Borg lost to the Italian Adriano Panatta, who remains the only player to defeat Borg at this tournament.
 Panatta did it twice: in the fourth round in 1973, and in the 1976 quarterfinals.
 Borg won Wimbledon in 1976 without losing a set, defeating the favored Ilie Năstase in the final.
-Borg became the youngest male Wimbledon champion of the modern era at 20 years and 1 month (a record subsequently broken by Boris Becker, who won Wimbledon aged 17 in 1985).
-Năstase later said, "We're playing tennis, he's playing something else."
+Borg became the youngest male Wimbledon singles champion since Sidney Wood in 1931 at 20 years and 1 month (a record subsequently broken by Boris Becker, who won Wimbledon aged 17 in 1985).
+Năstase later said, "We're playing tennis and he's playing something else."
 Borg also reached the final of the 1976 U.S. Open, which was then being played on clay courts.
 Borg lost in four sets to world no. 1 Jimmy Connors.
 Borg was awarded the ATP Player of the Year award and ranked world No. 1 by Tennis Magazine (France).